Three ‘Must Have’ Advanced Technologies for Financial Functions

-All these can be automated with software algorithms (BOTs) pre-programmed to perform repetitive task at a fraction of the cost of fully qualified finance professional.
-RPA can reverse the wave of offshoring for jobs that don’t require much judgement and mind application.
-Besides the benefit of cost, RPA brings about standardization, process predictability and throughput optimization.
+All these can work with software algorithms (BOTs) to perform a repetitive task at a fraction of the cost of fully proficient finance professional.
+RPA can reverse the wave of offshoring for jobs that don’t require much judgment and mental application.
+Besides the benefit of cost, RPA brings about standardization, process predictability, and throughput optimization.

-Blockchain is an immutable ledger system that is used as a record of all transactions.
-When the financial system has been blockchain enabled, it allows for a trusted system without a central party.
+The blockchain is an immutable ledger system that serves as a record of all transactions.
+When the financial system uses blockchain, it can connect easily to a system without a central party.
 This will revolutionize the double accounting entry system where an accountant will have to record each transaction separately.
-Organizations can write their transaction in a joint register and create interlocking system of long lasting accounting records.
+Organizations can write their transaction in a joint register and create an interlocking system of long-lasting accounting records.

 Source: Dev Team

-There are literally thousands of use cases for blockchain from payment to mortgages to insurance in addition to accounting and audit.
+There are literally thousands of cases for blockchain, including payment, mortgages, insurance, accounting, and audit.
 80% of the banks have initiated some form of blockchain projects to integrate into their existing infrastructure.
-Once it is done, it will smoothen the entire payment to financial auditing process in the market.
+This smoothens the entire payment to financial auditing process in the market.
 The blockchain industry is so promising that venture capitalists have invested $3 billion of the past 3 years.

 Future of Financial Functions

-While we have established that workflow automation, robot process automation and blockchain are the advanced technology that will transform corporate functions, many businesses are not prepared for the changes.
-As a result, organizations are negatively impacted by these digital disruptions.
+While we have these advanced technologies that will transform corporate functions, many businesses are not ready for the changes.
+As a result, organizations don’t fully capitalize on these advancements.

-Whether we like it or not, financial functions would increasingly be run in ‘factory’ model where they are interconnected, automated and predictable.
+Whether we like it or not, financial functions would increasingly function like a ‘factory’ model where they are automatic and predictable.
 Information will be readily available, and they will be protected by cyber-security.
-Chief financial officers will have to play more strategic roles in their companies and companies that can evolve their financial functions will stay relevant in the marketplace.
+Chief financial officers will have to play more strategic roles in their companies.
+Also, businesses that can evolve their financial functions will stay relevant in the marketplace.